-Use, Activity, Facility Recreational Zone Cultural Zone Natural Zone Wilderness Zone Horses, Pack Animals Use of horses, mules, and burros is allowed under 11 AAC 20.910 3 with the exception of campgrounds, swim beaches, picnic areas, officially designated and marked hiking trails and areas above timberline.
+Use, Activity, Facility Recreational Zone Cultural Zone Natural Zone Wilderness Zone Horses, Pack Animals Use of horses, mules, and burros is allowed under 11 AAC 20.910 with the exception of campgrounds, swim beaches, picnic areas, officially designated and marked hiking trails and areas above timberline.
 Loose herding of animals is prohibited.
 Groups using 10 or more animals must obtain authorization under 11 AAC 18.010 before entering the parks.
 Tethering horses and burros within 100 feet of fresh water is prohibited.
+To reduce the spread of invasive plants, horses should be fed weed-free hay.
 Compatible; Allowed without authorization consistent with 11 AAC 20.910.
+Compatible; Allowed without authorization consistent with 11 AAC 20.910.
+Compatible; Allowed without authorization consistent with 11 AAC 20.910.
+Compatible; Allowed without authorization consistent with 11 AAC 20.910.
 Dog Sledding and Skijoring Use of dog teams for sledding or skiing as a means of winter access and recreation.
 Compatible; Allowed without authorization.
 Incompatible.
 Compatible; Allowed without authorization.
 Compatible; Allowed without authorization.
 Pets Pets are allowed in developed and undeveloped areas consistent with 11 AAC 12.130.
-Walking llamas, alpacas and goats in the park units is discouraged due to the concern of disease transmission to native wildlife 4 .
+Walking llamas, alpacas, and goats in the park units is discouraged due to the concern of disease transmission to native wildlife .
 Compatible; Allowed without authorization.

-3 The use of llamas, alpacas and goats as pack animals is not recommended because of concern of disease transmission to native wildlife.
-A change to the regulation is recommended to prohibit the use of llamas, alpacas and goats.
-4 Recommend promulgating park-specific regulations to limit llamas, alpacas and goats.
+&lt;sup>5 The use of llamas, alpacas and goats as pack animals is not recommended because of concern of disease transmission to native wildlife.
+A change to the regulation is recommended to prohibit the use of llamas, alpacas, and goats.

+Recommend promulgating park-specific regulations to limit llamas, alpacas, and goats.

-Use, Activity, Facility Recreational Zone Cultural Zone Natural Zone Wilderness Zone Anchoring and mooring Anchoring and mooring of boats, and float planes is generally allowed on saltwater up to 30 days 5 per calendar year.
+Use, Activity, Facility Recreational Zone Cultural Zone Natural Zone Wilderness Zone Anchoring and mooring Anchoring and mooring of boats, and float planes is generally allowed on saltwater up to 30 days per calendar year.
 All such vessels shall be moored in a manner that will not impede navigation or affect adjacent private riparian interests.
 An anchored vessel may not be left unattended for more than 72 hours unless engaged in a recreational use on a daily basis.
 A permit is required from ADF&G to moor for longer than 14 days.
 Incompatible.
 N/A Compatible; Allowed without authorization consistent with 11 AAC 12.235 up to 30 days.
 Incompatible.
-Anchoring and mooring - Greater than 30 days Anchoring or mooring a boat or floating structure on saltwater within a park for more than 30 days per calendar year is currently prohibited by regulations at 11 AAC 12.235, unless the use is authorized by DPOR under 11 AAC 18.010.
+Anchoring and mooring - Greater than 30 days Anchoring or mooring a boat or floating structure on saltwater within a park for more than 30 days per calendar year is currently prohibited by regulations at 11 AAC 12.235 unless the use is authorized by DPOR under 11 AAC 18.010.
 All such vehicles shall be moored in a manner that will not impede navigation or affect adjacent riparian interests.
 Mooring of boats does not include the mooring of a houseboat at the owner's private property.
 Incompatible.
 N/A Conditionally Compatible; May be authorized under 11 AAC 18.010 to allow use for more than 30 days in a calendar year.
 Where a person owns a waterfront parcel on saltwater, the upland owner can request an annual moorage authorization that does not limit the number of Incompatible.

-5 Recommend promulgating a park-specific regulation to align anchoring and mooring restrictions more closely to the AD&G regulations limiting the activity to 14 days without authorization.
+&lt;sup>7 Recommend promulgating a park-specific regulation to align anchoring and mooring restrictions more closely to the AD&G regulations limiting the activity to 14 days without authorization.